 A. The Board does not have this type of program but for assistance you may contact the Missouri Nurses Association and/or a treatment center of your choice.

 Q. CAN NURSES CONTINUE TO WORK IN THEIR PROFESSION WHILE DISCIPLINED BY THE BOARD?

 A. Whether or not a nurse is able to continue in the profession depends on the type of discipline administered by the Board.
-A nurse who has been censured may continue to practice.
-Probation, which law dictates cannot be longer than five years, will require the nurse to meet certain requirements and may include specific practice restrictions.
+A nurse who has been censured may continue to practice without limitation.
+Probation, which may be for a period of up to five years, will require the nurse to meet certain requirements and may include specific practice restrictions.
 If a licensee violates a term of probation, the Board may, after a hearing, impose any further discipline that is authorized to be imposed after the initial discipline, pursuant to Section 324.042 RSMo.
-The Board may choose suspension, which law dictates cannot be longer than three years, wherein the nurse may not practice nursing until the period of the suspension is completed.
-It is not uncommon for a period of suspension to be administered, followed by a period of probation.
+The Board may choose suspension, for a period of up to three years, wherein the nurse may not practice nursing until the period of the suspension is completed.
+It is not uncommon that a period of suspension is followed by a period of probation.
 Revocation is the most severe disciplinary action that may be taken.
-The individual cannot practice nursing again.
-However, one year after the effective date of the revocation, the nurse may make re-application for a nursing license, which will require approval from the Board and requires passage of the licensure examination.
+The individual cannot practice nursing.
+However, one year after the effective date of the revocation, the nurse may apply for a nursing license, which will require approval from the Board and requires passage of the licensure examination.
 The Board may place the license on a term of probation upon passage of the licensure examination.